 Used in a select statement to indicate a possible case to match.
 Only a subset of FreeBasic's case options are available.
-After the case can be a list of items, seperated by commas.
-Each item is either else (which always matches), an expression (which matches if the original expression equals the case one), or an inclusive range a to b which will match if the original expression is between a and b (inclusive).
+After the case can either be else (which always matches), a single expression (which matches if the original expression equals the case one), or an inclusive range a to b which will match if the original expression is between between a and b (inclusive).

 '''

 select case x

-case 1, 9
+case 1

-print "it was 1 or 9"
+print "it was 1"

-case 2 to 4, 12 to 16
+case 2 to 4

-print "it was between 2 and 4 or 12 and 16"
+print "it was between 2 and 4"

 print "sorry for being vague!"

-'''

-'''

 case 8

 print "it was 8"

 case else

 print "it was something else"

 end select

 '''